 Amelia Templeton

-Oregon Public BroadcastingAmelia Templeton is a multimedia reporter and producer for Oregon Public Broadcasting, covering Portland city hall, justice and local news.
+Oregon Public BroadcastingAmelia Templeton is a multimedia reporter and producer for Oregon Public Broadcasting, a JPR news partner.
 She was previously a reporter for EarthFix, an award-winning public media project covering the environment in the Northwest.
+Her reporting comes to JPR through the Northwest News Network, a collaboration between public media organizations in Oregon and Washington.

 Amelia has been producing radio since 2004, when she contributed to a student radio podcast of stories from the war in Iraq.
 Amelia has also worked as a freelance journalist for NPR, American Public Media's Marketplace, and CBS News.
 From 2007 to 2009 she was a Refugee Policy Analyst with Human Rights First in Washington, D.C.